dferrell30/entra-phish-resistant-mfa/docs/platform-passkeys/01-full-deployment-guide.md

   -ContentType "application/json"
 ```

-Expected Result:
+### ✅ Expected Result

 - The tenant FIDO2 / passkey authentication method is enabled
 - Users targeted by policy can begin registering passkeys

+---

-- Recommended Deployment Guidance
+### 🧠 Deployment Guidance

 For this deployment:

-- Required path: Microsoft Authenticator passkeys
+- **Required:** Microsoft Authenticator passkeys
-- Optional but recommended: Windows Hello for Business
+- **Optional (recommended):** Windows Hello for Business

+---

-- Why Windows Hello is recommended
+### Why Windows Hello is Recommended

-Windows Hello adds:

 - Device-based authentication on managed Windows devices
-- Better user experience for Windows users
+- Better user experience
 - Redundancy if a phone is unavailable

-- Why it is not required
+---

+### Why It Is Not Required

-Users can successfully use passkeys with:
+Users can authenticate using:

-- Microsoft Authenticator on a supported mobile device
+- Microsoft Authenticator passkeys
 - Phone biometric or PIN

-This means Windows Hello does not need to be deployed first in order to use passkeys.
+Windows Hello does not need to be deployed to use passkeys.

+---

-Validation After Step 1
+### 🧪 Validation After Step 1

-After enabling passkeys:

-Confirm the policy shows as Enabled in the Entra admin center
+- Confirm policy is **Enabled** in Entra admin center
-Confirm target users are in scope
+- Confirm target users are in scope
+- Have a pilot user go to:
+  - My Sign-ins → Security info
+- Confirm:
+  - Passkey can be added
+  - Sign-in works using Authenticator

+---

+### ⚠️ Notes

+- Start with a pilot group
+- Do not enforce Conditional Access yet
+- Maintain recovery paths:
+  - Temporary Access Pass (TAP)
+  - Break-glass account

 Have a pilot user go to: